 Hoffman’s Antiques, 1028 Millville Rd, Bloomsburg, Pa—If you’re looking for shades for a gas chandelier, this could be the place.
 One area has a large number of glass shades for a variety of lighting fixtures including gasoliers.
 There’s also a good selection of 19th-Century furniture, clocks and an especially nice pair of cut glass decanters priced at around $150.

 Flemings, 1609 Montour Blvd, Danville, Pa—Flemings is a store filled with lamps and lamp parts.
 Chandeliers, table lamps and a large array of oil lamps fill the space.
 They also stock lamp parts.
-I didn’t notice any solar or argand lamps, but none-the-less found one cut-glass kerosene lamp far too attractive to use for lighting.
+I didn’t notice any solar or argand lamps, but nonetheless found one cut-glass kerosene lamp far too attractive to use for lighting.

 There are many more shops we were unable to visit.
 If you go, check out www.sundaydriver.com.
 They publish a number of maps that show shops in Eastern Pennsylvania, Western Pennsylvania and elsewhere.
 There’s a form on the site where you can request a pdf of any map.
 Hard copies are available through the mail for $1.00 each.
-This company needs to develop gps programs for their maps.
+This company needs to develop GPS programs for its maps.
 They might not do it because they’re worried about hurting the ability to sell map advertising.
 It would be very valuable for the consumer and advertiser if they included the positioning free with an ad.
 If they don’t do it, someone else will.